mmkal/eslint-plugin-mmkal/README.md

 # eslint-plugin-mmkal

 My eslint plugin with rules I find good.
-If you aren't me, or don't no me, you probably shouldn't use this.
+If you aren't me, or don't know me, you probably shouldn't use this.

 <!-- codegen:start {preset: markdownTOC} -->
 - [Goals](#goals)